By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 Hot peppers are terrific in pasta sauces (like Vervana Organic Arrabbiata), stir-fries, soups and stews (though if you’re adding chili peppers to foods yourself, you may want to wear gloves when slicing them, depending on the kind of heat they’re packing).
 I love to make a Spicy Chicken Soup with hot peppers, especially during cold and flu season (here’s my recipe and a video of me making it).
-And when I’m short on time, and want a hot and spicy kick, I drizzle my Vervana cold-pressed jalapeño, jalapeño-garlic, or habanero (HOT!) flavored olive oils onto my foods – it doesn’t get easier than that!
+And when I’m short on time, and want a hot and spicy kick, I drizzle my Vervana cold-pressed jalapeño-garlic flavored olive oil onto my foods – it doesn’t get easier than that!

 - Lynch, K. Confirmed: Smokin Ed’s California Reaper sets new record for hottest chili. com, Nov.
 19, 2013.

 - Smith and and Brooks JR. Capsaicin-based therapies for pain control.
 Prog Drug Res.
 2014;68:129-46.
 Last accessed July 30, 2018.

 - Kosuwon W, et al. Efficacy of symptomatic control of knee osteoarthritis with 0.0125% of capsaicin versus placebo.
 J Med Assoc Thai.
 2010 Oct;93(10):1188-95.
 Last accessed July 30, 2018.